MarkB19988/CapstoneProject1-ZSL/README.md

 ##### Unity

-We used Unity to create are application.
+We used Unity to create our application.
 We figured unity was the best to use as a group of 4 we could all work on it at the same time and then upload it for each other so we could complete it faster.
 It was also easy to use and had a lot of assists which we used as we were only starting out on the program.

 ##### Power Point